Unimodular quantum cosmology in the connection representation: A minimal model: Introduction

 In canonical approaches to general relativity (GR), the dynamics is governed by a set of constraints~\cite{Cianfrani2014}.
 At the quantum level, the Hamiltonian does not generate time evolution.
 Rather, it acts as a first-class constraint that annihilates physical states.
 This structure obscures the description of quantum dynamics, giving rise to the so-called problem of time.

 Unimodular gravity is a conservative modification of GR.
-In this theory, the spacetime four-volume element is fixed, while the classical Einstein field equations remain unchanged.
+In this theory, the spacetime volume density is fixed, while the classical Einstein field equations remain unchanged.
 Although this modification may appear minor, it leads to a distinctive feature at the canonical level: namely, the Hamiltonian is no longer a constraint.
 As a result, the physical states obey a Schr\"odinger-type equation that governs their time evolution~\cite{Unruh1989,Unruh1989a}.

 In addition, unimodular gravity provides an alternative viewpoint on the cosmological constant~\cite{Unruh1989,Unruh1989a,Smolin2009}.
 At the classical level, the cosmological constant emerges as an integration constant rather than as a fixed parameter of the theory.
 At the quantum level, it is naturally related to the eigenvalues of the Hamiltonian, and the wave function is expressed as a superposition of eigenstates.